 T he Gus McIntyre Adventure series happened quite by accident.
 I had been waiting for the final edits to be completed on "Escape from Captivity" and suffering from flu symptoms late in 2017.
 I needed a pick-me-up and Gus showed up in just the nick of time.
 I have always been fascinated by the western genre and wanted to try my hand at it.
 I also wanted to write something my grandchildren could read.
 A week or two later, I was sending “Run Like the Wind” off to be edited.

-Book III, "Chasing Gold," will deal with lost treasure.
-Gus and his pal, Toots, will go on a quest for it.
-Of course, they’[l have to ward off some unsavory outlaws, a federal agent and the Ku Klux Klan if they expect to unearth its whereabouts.
-I expect it to publish in learly December, just in time for your Christmas gift-buying.
+Book III, "Chasing Gold," puts Gus and friends on the trail of the lost treasure of Ferdinand Maximilian, the deposed emperor of Mexico.
+Of course, they’ll have to outsmart some unsavory outlaws, a federal agent and the Ku Klux Klan if they expect to unearth its whereabouts.
+It published in December in time for Christmas gift-buying.

-In 2019 , readers will discover more about the McIntyre’s unlikely migration to the New World and their fight for land and freedom in the American frontier.
-In "Chasing the Past," Gus' great-great-grandfather migrates to the New World from Scotland and promptly finds himself fighting Indians and taming the western frontier with Daniel Boone.
-I think you'll like it.
+In 2019 , readers will discover more about the McIntyre family’s unlikely migration to the New World and their fight for land and freedom on the American frontier.
+In "Chasing the Past," Gus' great-great-grandfather immigrates to the New World from Scotland and promptly finds himself fighting Indians alongside Daniel Boone in the wilds of Kentucky, The Land of Blood and Plenty.

 Copyright © Gerald Guy